Duus & Møller

 Good quality, craftsmanship and Danish production were the key principles that Duus & Møller was founded upon, and the ambition is to keep working by that mantra.
 The passion for Danish craftsmanship and Danish design is rooted in traditions and a guiding principle to increase the sustainability of Duus & Møller's furniture collection.
 The brand collaborates with competent architects and combine Danish craft traditions with new ideas from young, talented cabinetmakers.
 Duus & Møller furniture is developed with inspiration from Danish design classics.
 This is done through minimalistic models made from solid FSC–certified wood, handcrafted and cared for with a respect for the raw material.
 Duus & Møller furniture is made to last.

 At 3daysofdesign 2026, Duus & Møller presents a curated exhibition of new launches alongside timeless Danish design.
 The display highlights innovative solutions and finely crafted furniture made from solid wood, rooted in tradition and shaped for contemporary living.
-Duus & Møller shows design from the architects Anna Karnov & Clara Mahler, amongst others.
+Duus & Møller shows amongst others design from the Danish architects Anna Karnov & Clara Mahler and Finnish/Swedish architect Sami Kallio.

 Related Exhibitions